psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 I will not go into details of specific terms and will provide links for you to do your own research.
 The intent of the post is to familiarize you with the library on a high level.
 We will see how to create services with ZIO and how to integrate it with libraries written in Tagless Final style.
 In the next chapters, I would like to cover more specific parts of ZIO ecosystem and guide you in a deep dive into the different parts of the library.

+If you prefer code rather than text you are welcome to check the [project page](https://github.com/psisoyev/release-pager).

 ### The problem to solve

 ##### At work, we always look for tools that solve our problems and usually we are not looking for problems to solve with our beloved tools.
 Otherwise, we end up with a zoo of different technologies that are not sustainable.

+In [the previous article]({{site.baseurl}}/design-a-pager/) I have defined a problem that needs to be solved.
+If you haven't read it yet, I would recommend checking it before you proceed with this one.

 Whenever you start a new project you have to select technologies that fit your needs and solve your business problem.
 Scala ecosystem is diverse and can provide you with various different approaches and techniques that can solve the very same business problem.

-Let's imagine you have to build a Telegram bot, which will connect to [Telegram API](https://core.telegram.org/bots/api){:target="_blank"} and interact with user input.
-This bot will manage and store a user-defined list of GitHub repositories, that will automatically check for new releases.
-When a new repository version is released user should receive a notification if he has subscribed to this repository.
-Lets call it a "release [pager](https://en.wikipedia.org/wiki/Pager)".

 Scala ecosystem is broad and there are different approaches and frameworks to build applications.
 ZIO is one of the newest libraries in the ecosystem and is advertised as a library, that can simplify software development with Scala, which would make its users more efficient.